-The County can help protect and increase biodiversity by using land conservation programs to protect large blocks of native existing habitats, including forests and other native habitat types, as well as known sites of high conservation value; supporting the protection and restoration of streams for aquatic habitat; permitting and supporting environmental restoration projects; controlling the spread of invasive species; and limiting the impacts of light pollution on wildlife.
-The County can support habitat connectivity through land-conservation programs, through support for road and utility designs that maintain or restore landscape connections and include wildlife crossings, and through supporting removal of obsolete in-stream dams and other barriers to aquatic habitat connections.
-These actions should all be guided by the Biodiversity Action Plan and the Climate Action Plan, which need to be updated regularly to keep pace with landscape changes.
+The County can help to protect and increase biodiversity by using land conservation programs to protect large blocks of native existing habitats, including forests and other native habitat types, as well as known sites of high conservation value; supporting the protection and restoration of streams for aquatic habitat; permitting and supporting environmental restoration projects; controlling the spread of invasive species; and limiting the impacts of light pollution on wildlife.
+The County can support habitat connectivity through land conservation programs; through support for road and utility designs that maintain or restore landscape connections and include wildlife crossings; and through supporting removal of obsolete in-stream dams and other barriers to aguatic habitat connections.
+All of these actions should be guided by the Biodiversity Action Plan and Climate Action Plan, which need to be regularly updated to keep pace with landscape changes.